MVP-Applications/assessment/Assessment Ecommerce.md

-# eCommerce App - Flutter Screens Overview
+# eCommerce App - Screens Overview

 ## 1. Splash Screen
 - Initial loading screen with the app logo and possibly a brief animation.